Skip to content

 Learn more about data visualisation and how using it can benefit your organisation

-When preparing to give a presentation you need to remember that it should be a discussion between you and your audience, not just a long talk straight from a PowerPoint presentation.
-PowerPoint can become extremely tedious especially if you have been staring at a bright screen for a long period of time.
+When preparing to give a presentation you need to remember that it should be a discussion between you and your audience, not just a long talk straight from a PowerPoint presentation which can be tedious.

-You are the presentation not what’s behind you, if you do want to have a PowerPoint make sure that it is purely as a supplement to illustrate key points.
-Make sure you are interacting constantly with the audience and not just talking to them.
-This will make the presentation much more useful and interesting for your audience and they will have a chance to ask questions and engage with you throughout.
+Make sure you are constantly interacting with the audience and not just talking to them.
+This will make the presentation much more useful and engaging for your audience and they will have a chance to ask questions and interact with you throughout.

 Whether you are an expert presenter or an amateur you can never be too prepared.
 Even a regular speaker should spend some time rehearsing.